course-fish546-2023/courtney_RNAseq_crabs/README.md

 ## **Differential gene expression in snow crabs (*Chionoecetes opilio*) in response to different pH treatments**

-### Update on May 5, 2023:
+### Update on May 6, 2023:
-I'm planning on working on the annotated transcriptome this weekend and trying to use all 63 samples in DESeq.
+Completed DGE using all 63 samples, updated code to combine forward and reverese sequences in DESeq.

 ### Plan for next 4 weeks:
 -   Conduct DGE using all 63 samples